No Scratch Quantum Computing by Reducing Qubit Overhead for Efficient Arithmetics: Introduction

-The question of minimal and most efficient arithmetic operators is approaching the atomic limits.
-Below a few hundred atoms per transistor, leakage and energy dissipation at least $kT\ln2$ per bit become prohibitive \cite{Landauer1961,bennett1973logical, Chiribella2021}.
-Reversible quantum logic can bypass these bounds to a certain degree \cite{ Chiribella2021,bennett1973logical,Vedral1996}.
-Following this principle, early quantum adders \cite{Vedral1996,cuccaro2004new} implemented binary addition using Toffoli and CNOT gates, but at the expense of extra “scratch” qubits for reversibility and state embedding.
-For instance, standard reversible half-adder and full-adder circuits require three and four qubits, respectively, in order to produce sum and carry outputs without erasing the inputs.
+For instance, standard reversible half-adder and full-adder circuits \cite{Moutinho2023} require three and four qubits, respectively, in order to produce sum and carry outputs without erasing the inputs.
+This holds true even if the inputs are classical so that input and output are product states, and thus separable states.
 This "scratch" qubit overhead not only increases the Hilbert space (dimension 8 for three and dimension 16 for four qubits) but also adds numerous gates to uncompute intermediate results, complicating practical implementation.
-More recent designs reduce either the T-count or the ancilla count—sometimes to one or even zero \cite{Gidney2018, Remaud2025, Takahashi2024}, where additional ancillas refer to extra qubits beyond three qubits for half-adders and four qubits for full-adders.
+More recent designs reduce either the T-count or the ancilla count—sometimes to one or even zero \cite{Gidney2018, Remaud2025, remaud2024optimizing}, where additional ancillas refer to qubits necessary beyond the aforementioned input embedding for half-adders and four qubits for full-adders.

 Quantum Hamiltonian Computing (QHC) encodes Boolean inputs in Hamiltonian matrix elements rather than basis populations, minimizing the state count for logic gates \cite{Dridi_2015,Ample2017, Dridi2018,Namarvar2019}.
 Previous QHC studies implemented on single-molecule platforms realized 4-state half-adders and 8-state full-adders that required no qubits and relied on intrinsically irreversible dynamics; later work introduced multi-energy read-out schemes to compress the effective Hamiltonian even further \cite{Dridi2018,Namarvar2019}.